roveri-marco/ltlfuc/etc/AIJ-SAT-explorer/README-aaai2022.txt

 the benchmark followed by the suffix _tool_out in the same directory of the source file.

-To extract the results and gnerate the plots, the python package https://github.com/alexeyignatiev/mkplot is needed.
-Then edit the file "plot-AIJ-results-analysis-and-save-in-paper-dir.sh" to modify the paths for the different python scripts/packages used and then run the bash command
+To extract the results and generate the plots edit the file "plot-AIJ-results-analysis-and-save-in-paper-dir.sh" to modify the paths for the different python scripts/packages used and then run the bash command